redhead/diploma-thesis/Suggestions_As_stated_above_the__.md

 As stated in the paragraphs about bounded contexts above, the user password management could be placed into a different aggregate, which is not event-sourced.
 Thus, user details could still be event-sourced, but the user password would not.

 In some bounded contexts, where a domain model is trivial, a simple CRUD system could be used instead of forcing CQRS, e.g. in the administration bounded context.
-This technique was used in **reference needed**[journey].
+This technique was used in \cite{journey}.
 Note that all the changes still need to be validated against the domain knowledge, if it is truly inappropriate to use CQRS or ES.
 Investigate all the benefits and disadvantages that arise from not using the patterns before refactoring.

 #### Denormalize read models